 - Royals Who Actually Do Something: When Master attacks Fillydelphia, she immediately goes toe to toe with him a fight.
 Despite the former's Anti-Magic armor protecting him, she's able to fight him to a draw by using her magic creatively (i.e. her magic can't harm him directly, but she can use proxy attacks like temporarily sealing him in a barrier of ice).

 - Superman Stays Out of Gotham: Hand Waved; she's simply too busy ruling her kingdom to go around helping Felix or others save parts of Inkwell from whatever threat rears its ugly head.
-She occasionally travelled outside of it in the past, but between what happened to her race (especially the unicorns) when they tried and failed to integrate with the rest of Inkwell and learning about what happened to the Kingdom of Oriana at the hands of Master, she now cautiously stays put in her kingdom to keep it from meeting a similar fate.
+She occasionally traveled outside of it in the past, but between what happened to her race (especially the unicorns) when they tried and failed to integrate with the rest of Inkwell and learning about what happened to the Kingdom of Oriana at the hands of Master, she now cautiously stays put in her kingdom to keep it from meeting a similar fate.

 - The Worf Effect: Averted; unlike the characters she's based on, she isn't done away with once the big threat rears its ugly head.
-In fact, she manages to hold her own in a fight against Master, but only to a stalemate and this Master after he lost his wormhole device.
+She manages to hold her own in a fight against Master, but only to a stalemate and this Master after he lost his wormhole device.
 His strength and Anti-Magic armor along makes him a threat to her.
 It takes Felix's help to truly bring him down.

 Anansi, Master of Language